evodify/genotype-files-manipulations/README.md

 [merge_SNP_wholeGenome_TabFiles.py](merge_SNP_wholeGenome_TabFiles.py) merges whole genome and SNPs tab files.
 This is needed because non-polymorphic sites and SNPs are filtered differently with [GATK](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_filters_VariantFiltration.php).

-[mergeChrPos.py](mergeChrPos.py) merges all chromosomes into continuous genomic coordinates.
+[mergeChrPos_in_callsTab.py](mergeChrPos_in_callsTab.py) merges all chromosomes into continuous genomic coordinates.

 [mergeTabFiles.py](mergeTabFiles.py) merges two tab files by their overlapping positions.

-[polarizeGT.py](polarizeGT.py) polarizes the genotype data by keeping only derived alleles relative to an outgroup/ancestral sequence.
+[polarizeGT_in_callsTab.py](polarizeGT_in_callsTab.py) polarizes the genotype data by keeping only derived alleles relative to an outgroup/ancestral sequence.

-[pseudoPhasingHetero.py](pseudoPhasingHetero.py) phases the sequences by random split of heterozygous sites.
+[pseudoPhasingHetero_in_callsTab.py](pseudoPhasingHetero_in_callsTab.py) phases the sequences by random split of heterozygous sites.

 [MAFtoTAB.py](MAFtoTAB.py) transforms the [MAF](https://genome.ucsc.edu/FAQ/FAQformat.html#format5) file to tab file

-[remove_Isertions.py](remove_Isertions.py) removes insertions of longer than 1 bp and replaces deletions of 1 bp marked as "*" with "-".
+[remove_Insertions_from_callsTab.py](remove_Insertions_from_callsTab.py) removes insertions of longer than 1 bp and replaces deletions of 1 bp marked as "*" with "-".

+[remove_masked_intervals_from_callsTab.py](remove_masked_intervals_from_callsTab.py) removes the masked sites from a tab file.
+The masked sites are provided in a BED file.

-[remove_masked_intervals.py](remove_masked_intervals.py) compares a BED interval file with the BED file of masked regions and removes them.
+[remove_masked_intervals_fromBED.py](remove_masked_intervals_fromBED.py) compares a BED interval file with the BED file of masked regions and removes them.

-[removeMonomorphic.py](removeMonomorphic.py) removes monomorphic positions, i.e. keeps only SNPs.
+[removeMonomorphic_in_callsTab.py](removeMonomorphic_in_callsTab.py) removes monomorphic positions, i.e. keeps only SNPs.

 [select_genes_by_intervals.py](select_genes_by_intervals.py) extracts gene names from a bed file by provided coordinates.

-[select_intervals.py](select_intervals.py) extracts lines from a calls file according to scaffold name, start and end positions.
+[select_intervals_in_callsTab.py](select_intervals_in_callsTab.py) extracts lines from a calls file according to scaffold name, start and end positions.

-[selectSamples.py](selectSamples.py) subsamples a genotype calls file by sample names.
+[selectSamples_in_callsTab.py](selectSamples_in_callsTab.py) subsamples a genotype calls file by sample names.
 It also can be used to rearrange samples in a calls file.

-[skip_intervals.py](skip_intervals.py) extracts lines from a calls file according to scaffold name, start and end positions.

 [slidingWindowSNPs.py](slidingWindowSNPs.py) cuts genotype calls file with the given window size and outputs FASTA files for every window.

 [summarySIFT.awk](summarySIFT.awk) summarizes the extracted SIFT4G annotation (output of [extractSIFT4Gannotation.py](extractSIFT4Gannotation.py))

-[summarizeTAB.awk](summarizeTAB.awk) summirized the genotyope file by counting homozygot, heterozygot, missing etc.
+[summarizeTAB.awk](summarizeTAB.awk) summarizes the genotyope file by counting homozygot, heterozygot, missing etc.

 [vcf_to_SIFT4G.py](vcf_to_SIFT4G.py) converts a VCF file to SIFT4G input.